-Rabbi Yisrael Ariel, another student of Mercaz HaRav who participated in the liberation of Jerusalem, told his story, which began soon after that momentous address in the yeshiva.
+Rabbi Israel Ariel, another student of Mercaz HaRav who participated in the liberation of Jerusalem, shared his story, which began soon after that momentous address in the yeshiva.

 When they announced preparations [of the reserve army] before the Six-Day Way, I was called up as a paratrooper.
 For three weeks, we waited in orchards near the Lod airport, ready to parachute into the Sinai Desert.

 During these weeks of waiting, many thoughts passed in my head.
 What was the meaning of this war?
 Ten years earlier, the Sinai War had been fought, at the price of many lives.
 And in the end, nothing had been gained from it.
 What was the point of another war and the further spilling of precious blood?

 I wrote my questions in a letter to Rav Tzvi Yehudah and the Rav HaNazir.
 But before I had a chance to mail my letter, the war broke out.
 Our division, under the command of Motta Gur, was reassigned to Jerusalem.
 With God’s mercy, we had the privilege of liberating the Old City and the Temple Mount.